Easy Steps To Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8

 Initial Server Setup with Rocky Linux 8

-In both servers, you can use the following instructions to update your PHP version to the latest.
+In both servers, you can use the following instructions to Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8.

 Step 1 – Check the Current PHP Version on AlmaLinux 8 and Rocky Linux 8